-How long your transaction will take depends on where it’s going.
-You’ll usually find that payments to an account within the EU will be credited on the next working day.
 However, it’ll take a bit longer to get money elsewhere in the world.
-Most international transfers would be completed within 5 days, but this depends a lot on where your money is going and any further checks required to complete the transaction.
+Most international transfers would be completed within 4 days, but this depends a lot on where your money is going and any further checks required to complete the transaction³.

-The bank doesn’t offer a way to speed up payments as they’ll choose the best route for your payment based on the fees and time it’ll take.
-It's also very important to note the cut-off times for payments, which vary based on the destination.
-This is usually 3:30 pm for euro and sterling payments, and 6:00 pm for dollar payments.
-Different cut-off times apply for other currencies, so it’s a good idea to check before you confirm your transaction.
+This is usually 3:30 pm for euro and sterling payments, and 6:00 pm for US dollar payments.
+Different cut-off times apply for other currencies, so it’s a good idea to check before you confirm your transaction.³

 - Log in to online banking for frequently asked questions and to chat with an advisor